-Zaru Soba vs Mori Soba vs Seiro Soba : What is the Difference?
+The Difference: Zaru Soba vs. Mori Soba vs. Seiro Soba

-When it comes to Japanese buckwheat noodle dishes that are served cold, there are 3 major types in Japan, that is, “Zaru Soba (ざるそば)”, “Mori Soba (もりそば)”, and “Seiro Soba (せいろそば)”.
+When it comes to buckwheat noodles that are served cold or chilled, there are three major types in Japan, which are “Zaru Soba (ざるそば)”, “Mori Soba (もりそば)”, and “Seiro Soba (せいろそば)”.

-Therefore, today let me explain how the 3 cold Soba dishes, Zaru Soba, Mori Soba, and Seiro Soba are different from each other.
+For the unfamiliar with cold soba dishes, today, let me explain how Zaru Soba, Mori Soba, and Seiro Soba differ from one another.

 Zaru Soba vs. Seiro Soba

-Actually, both “Zaru (ざる)” and “Seiro (せいろ)” are the name of ancient Japanese cooking utensils.
+Actually, “Zaru (ざる)” and “Seiro (せいろ)” are the names of traditional Japanese cooking utensils.

-Zaru is a round basket with a concave shape which is made with thin strips of bamboos.
-On the other hand, Seiro is a wooden steamer used in both Japanese cuisine and Chinese cuisine.
+Zaru is a round concave-shaped basket made with thin strips of bamboo.
+Meanwhile, Seiro is a wooden steamer used in Japanese and Chinese cuisines.

-As you can guess from the above, originally, the names of Zaru Soba and Seiro Soba derive from the names of cooking utensils prepared for serving Soba noodles.
+The names of Zaru Soba and Seiro Soba originally derive from the names of cooking utensils used for serving soba noodles.

 Zaru Soba vs. Mori Soba

-Since the Bukkake method appeared and spread in society, the original method of eating Soba noodles was named “Mori (もり)” in order to distinguish it from Bukkake.
+Since the Bukkake method appeared and spread in society, the original way of eating soba was called “Mori (もり)” to distinguish it from the Bukkake manner.

-However unlike Mori Soba, the buckwheat noodles for Zaru Soba are typically topped with dried shredded Nori seaweed.
+However, unlike Mori Soba, the soba noodles for Zaru Soba are definitely topped with shredded nori (seaweed).